copyright © 2012 DESIGNGORILLA.CO.UK

 Our last stop of the day, is Boscastle, with its steep sided valley and natural harbour entrance, it's an ideal spot to get a cream tea and reflect on the day.

 The Eden project is our destination for the afternoon.
-This engineering marvel is built in a dissused China clay pit, and is composed of two large Biomes, one full of tropical rainforest and the other a fragrent meditterranean temperate zone.
-Designed to be not only a tourist destination, eden is also all about educationand research.
-We'll give you a personal guided tour so you don't miss anything
+This engineering marvel is built in a disused China clay pit, and is composed of two large Biomes, one full of tropical rainforest and the other a fragrant mediterranean temperate zone.
+Designed to be not only a tourist destination, Eden is also all about education and research.
+We'll give you a personal guided tour so you don't miss anything.

 Our last stop of the day will be a guided tour of the ancient maritime port of Fowey, where you'll get a chance to wander the narrow streets before we head back to your hotel.

-These are private tours with your own guide and transport.
-We can carry up to 8 passengers.
-All entrance fees are included in the price of the tour.
-All you need is a little money for a delicious Cornish Pasty, or maybe a fresh Crab sandwich, or how about a Cornish Cream Tea?
+These are private tours with your own guide and transport, and we can carry up to 8 passengers.
+Entrance fees are not included so you'll need to pay them as we go.
+You'll also need a little money for a delicious Cornish Pasty, or maybe a fresh Crab sandwich, or how about a Cornish Cream Tea?

 We'll start the day in Cornwall's capital city of Truro.
 The smallest city in England, and with a cosmopoiitan mix of shops, cafes, bars and restaurants, set amidst cobbled streets and grand buildings, it's worthy of a stop.
 You'll even have time to see the beautiful Victorian Cathedral.
 We are heading South today, and the next stop on route is the old thatched pub on the esturay at Restronguet called the Pandora.
 One of the finest places for a morning coffee, sitting on the pontoon on the water.... stunning.

 We'll drive through Falmouth, past the famous shipyard and Pendennis castle and following the tiny coast road to the Helford estuary.
 Set on the estuary is a our next stop..
 Trebah Gardens.
-You'll get a guided topur of these sub tropical gardens, famous for one of the finest collections of plants from all over the world collected by plant hunters in tyhe 19th and early 20th century, the garden also has a hidden past to do with the Omaha and the D Day landings.
+You'll get a guided tour of these sub tropical gardens.
+Famous for one of the finest collections of plants from all over the world collected by plant hunters in the 19th and early 20th century, the garden also has a hidden past to do with Omaha and the D Day landings.

 Our afternoon will be spent exploring the Lizard Peninsula, and first stop is Ann's Pasty shop to pick up our lunch.
 We'll take it down to Lizard point to enjoy the spectacular view off Britains most Southerly point, hoping to spot Seals basking on ther rocks below.

-We'll have a photostop at the famous Kynance Cove before we visit Cadgewith, which is an unspoilt traditional fishing village, where we can watch the fishing boats come and go, and maybe grab a well earned pint in the local pub!
+We'll have a photo-stop at the famous Kynance Cove before we visit Cadgewith, an unspoilt traditional fishing village, where we can watch the fishing boats come and go, and maybe grab a well earned pint in the local pub!